christianrehn/CombineTest/README.md

 /Foresight Sports Experience/System/LastShot.CSV The "GCQuad Combine Test" program reads this file and displays some shot data togeter with the points you get from the shots gained rating.

+## To Fix

+* Edit configuration takes very long
+* Edit Configuration must be scrollable
+* Style Edit Configuration
+* New Configuarions are not complete -> error when opening the Drill

 ## Ideas for the next version:

 * Add rating that is similar to Trackman Combine Test for pitches.
 * Show overview/report like Trackman "Test Center report" after last shot
 * Save shot history and create links to share them
+* Should start full screen
+* Start page scroll bar should be right without margin
+* Delete Config does not work
+* Installer looks ugly -> change

 * Shots gained rating for tee shots with the driver
 * Select between Total and Carry (currently only carry is used)